 So what do we do with this?
 Well, I think it really depends on what’s coming up for you in those moments.
 Let’s look at 3 common issues and some possibilities:

-“I miss the freedom of going anywhere I want at anytime.”
+Missing the freedom of going anywhere anytime you want.

 Being a mom definitely takes away some of the freedom you had pre-baby, but it doesn’t have to make you miserable.
 It might just take some planning.
 Do you have a “day off” or “an hour off” where your partner can take care of baby while you go to a coffee shop, a park, or a library?
 Incorporating this as part of your week might be helpful in giving you some room to breathe, recharge, remember other parts of yourself and go home with a little more energy.
 Plus, partners really benefit from one-on-one time with kiddos.

-There is so much work mothers do that often goes unnoticed.
+There is so much work mothers do that often goes unnoticed (also referred to as the mental load).
 This can leave us feeling underappreciated and irritable.
 It’s like having a boss that is constantly barking orders in another language and rarely tells us what we are doing right.
 Is it time to look at the divide of household duties?
 Are you and your partner verbalizing the things you appreciate that the other one does?
 Are you taking time to nurture your relationship?
 Are there expectations you are holding on to that you might need to let go of?
 Are you finding ways to stimulate your intellect as you rock the heck out of the right side of your brain?